Alloyshoes/SupperFellas/README.md

 ## 🧪 Testing

 Coming soon!
-Unit tests will be implemented React and Firebase Testing Library.
+Unit tests will be implemented with React and Firebase Testing Library.

 ---